 C-203: Rehabilitation Technology Devices and Services

-Because VR uses tax revenue for case service expenditures, the VR has the additional obligation to purchase the least expensive services that meet the functional needs of the customer.
-VR is the payer of last resort.
-Comparable benefits must be applied first.
-After the customer's primary and/or secondary benefit coverage has been applied, VR will pay to the contractor an amount equal to the customer's co-payment, coinsurance, or deductible due.
-The VR payment will not exceed the insurance-allowed amount or the VR contract rate, whichever is less.

 VR counselors may purchase an assistive or adaptive device when it is required to conduct assessments and address a customer's vocational need.
 Technologically advanced products not shown to be effective by independent clinical evidence are not likely to meet customers' vocational needs in a cost-effective manner and should not be purchased with VR funds.

 Before making a purchase, the VR counselor verifies that the product meets TWC-VR's best-value purchasing criteria.
 See D-200: Purchasing Goods and Services.